 From the beginning, there have been persistent questions about whether the proper amount of diamond profits has been going to the government treasury, or simply allies of the ruling elite.
 Mpofu has been accused of taking $10 million in bribes and diverting a large amount of diamond proceeds offshore.
 There has been talk of diamond values being underreported in Dubai—because of so-called transfer pricing.
 Even a government newspaper recently wrote that the country has “little to show” from its gem resources.

-In the diamond industry, the issue of Marange gems has been incredibly fraught and problematic, and many of the current divisions in our industry have roots in the Marange mess.
+In the diamond industry, the issue of Marange gems has been incredibly fraught and problematic, and many of the current divisions in the industry have roots in the Marange mess.
 Even after KP gave its okay—which caused Global Witness to quit the scheme, leading to the biggest PR blow in its history—the gems still couldn’t be sold in the United States and the European Union, as most of the miners were partnered with companies connected to ZANU PF, the party of President Robert Mugabe.
 (The EU’s sanctions were lifted last year.)

 For his part, Maguwu does not feel that the current U.S. sanctions against Marange diamonds are helping things.
 “It is important for the American government to revisit that policy,” he says.
 “When Europe bought Marange diamonds, the value of the diamonds went up more than 50 percent, and they tried to be as transparent as possible.”
 He also believes the recent Antwerp tender “was hugely sabotaged by Marange companies, which wanted the process to flop so as to maintain trade with Eastern syndicates.
 They sent very low-quality, broken pieces to Antwerp.”